+4.1 Adoption of NTIA Challenge Model

+$\boxtimes$ Yes

+🗌 No

-includi ng all required elements, is described in detail below.
-4.1 Adoption of NTIA Challenge Model ☑ Yes ☐ No design Proces York w NTIA T NTIA T plans to adopt the NTIA BEAD Model Challenge Process with modifications.
-CAO has beed the process to satisfy Requirement 7-as informed by NTIA's Model Challenge as and other NTIA guidance and with input from a wide range of stakeholders.
-New will also adopt the NTIA BEAD Eligible Entity Planning Toolkit ("NTIA Toolkit").
-The Toolkit contains information and data to inform CAO's BEAD plans.
-CAO is using the Toolkit's list of unserved and underserved locations, as well as the list of federal g programs with enforceable commitments.
-4.2 Modifications to Reflect Data Not Present in the National Broadband Map • plans to make the following modifications to the National Broadband Map to arrive at all set of locations for New York State's BEAD Challenge Process and CAO's BEAD haking.
-4.2.1 DSL Modification qualify line (D eligible vill treat locations that the National Broadband Map shows to have available ing broadband service (i.e., a location that is "served") delivered via digital subscribe SL) technology as "underserved."
-This modification will better reflect the locations of for BEAD funding because it will facilitate the phase-out of legacy copper facilities assure the delivery of "future-proof" broadband service.
-Deduplication of Funding: Use of BEAD Planning Toolkit for Identifying Enforceable Commitments ☑ Yes □ No CAO w vill use the NTIA Toolkit to identify existing federal enforceable commitments.
+CAO plans to adopt the NTIA BEAD Model Challenge Process with modifications.
+CAO has designed the process to satisfy Requirement 7-as informed by NTIA's Model Challenge Process and other NTIA guidance and with input from a wide range of stakeholders.
+New York will also adopt the NTIA BEAD Eligible Entity Planning Toolkit ("NTIA Toolkit").
+The NTIA Toolkit contains information and data to inform CAO's BEAD plans.
+CAO is using the NTIA Toolkit's list of unserved and underserved locations, as well as the list of federal funding programs with enforceable commitments.

+4.2 Modifications to Reflect Data Not Present in the National Broadband Map

+CAO plans to make the following modifications to the National Broadband Map to arrive at the final set of locations for New York State's BEAD Challenge Process and CAO's BEAD grantmaking.

+4.2.1 DSL Modification

+CAO will treat locations that the National Broadband Map shows to have available qualifying broadband service (i.e., a location that is "served") delivered via digital subscriber line (DSL) technology as "underserved."
+This modification will better reflect the locations eligible for BEAD funding because it will facilitate the phase-out of legacy copper facilities and ensure the delivery of "future-proof" broadband service.
+This designation cannot be challenged or rebutted by the provider.

+4.3 Deduplication of Funding: Use of BEAD Planning Toolkit for Identifying Enforceable Commitments

+Yes

+🗌 No

+CAO will use the NTIA Toolkit to identify existing federal enforceable commitments.